Overview of the MultivariatePowerSeries Package

 The commands PowerSeries and UnivariatePolynomialOverPowerSeries create power series and univariate polynomials over multivariate power series from objects like polynomials and sequences (given as functions).
 The commands GeometricSeries and SumOfAllMonomials create examples of power series.

-The commands HomogeneousPart, Truncate, GetCoefficient, Precision, Degree, MainVariable access data from a power series or a univariate polynomial over power series.
+The commands HomogeneousPart, Truncate, GetCoefficient, Precision, Degree, MainVariable, and Variables access data from a power series or a univariate polynomial over power series.
+The command Truncate can also be used on a Puiseux series.

 The commands UpdatePrecision and Copy manipulate data of multivariate power series and univariate polynomials over multivariate power series.

-The commands Add, Negate, Multiply, Exponentiate, Inverse, Divide, EvaluateAtOrigin perform arithmetic operations on multivariate power series and univariate polynomials over multivariate power series.
-The functionality of the first six commands can also be accessed using the standard arithmetic operators when the arguments are power series.
+The commands Add, Subtract, Negate, Multiply, Exponentiate, Inverse, Divide, and EvaluateAtOrigin perform arithmetic operations on multivariate power series and univariate polynomials over multivariate power series.
+The functionality of the first seven commands can also be accessed using the standard arithmetic operators when the arguments are power series.
+The commands Add, Multiply, and Inverse can also be used to compute with Puiseux series.

 The commands WeierstrassPreparation and HenselFactorize factorize univariate polynomials over multivariate power series.

-When using the MultivariatePowerSeries package, do not assign anything to the variables occurring in the power series and univariate polynomials over power series.
+When using the MultivariatePowerSeries package, do not assign anything to the variables occurring in the power series, Puiseux series, and univariate polynomials over these series.
 If you do, you may see invalid results.

-Alexander Brandt, Mahsa Kazemi, Marc Moreno Maza "Power Series Arithmetic with the BPAS Library."
-Computer Algebra in Scientific Computing (CASC), Lecture Notes in Computer Science - 12291, (2020): 108-128.
+Alexander Brandt, Mahsa Kazemi, Marc Moreno Maza.
+"Power Series Arithmetic with the BPAS Library."
+Computer Algebra in Scientific Computing (CASC), Lecture Notes in Computer Science.
+Vol. 12291 (2020): 108-128.

 The MultivariatePowerSeries package was introduced in Maple 2021.